ucc23/ucc/_clusters/pismis6.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    <b>NGC 2645</b> is a rich, very dense object of very high C3 quality.
+    <b>Pismis 6</b> is a rich, very dense object of very high C3 quality.
 It is located at a relatively close distance from the Sun, below the mid-plane.
 It is very well-studied in the literature.<br><br>This object shares a significant percentage of members with 4 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 5.0
 N_50_val: 191
-scix_url: NGC%202645
+scix_url: Pismis%206
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |